 9.c.
 Elimination of PBV Selection Process for PHA-owned Projects without Improvement, Development, or Replacement Currently Implementing ACTIVITY 2022-010: This activity allows the AHA to award project-based voucher units to a property owned by a single-asset entity (S.A.E.) of the AHA without engaging in a selection process.
 This would allow the AHA to award vouchers without the RFP to units in the AHA's portfolio that qualify for PBV after conducting a Subsidy Layering Review, ensuring the property is compliant with HUD's site selection requirements, and having a 3 rd party conduct HQS inspections of the units.
-This MTW activity serves the following statutory objectives: Sost effectiveness □ Self-sufficiency ☐ Housing Choice This MTW activity has the following cost implications: □ Neutral □Increased revenue □ Decreased revenue □Increased expenditures ☑ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
-This MTW activity applies: □to all assisted households ⊠only to a subset or subsets of assisted households A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
-This MTW activity applies to: □New admissions (i.e., applicants) only □Currently assisted households only ⊠New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
-This MTW activity applies to: ⊠all family types □only to selected family types □Other - another specifically defined target population or populations.
-The description of this population is: An MTW activity can apply to a tenant-based and or project-based voucher. ☐ The MTW activity applies to all tenant-based units. ☐ The MTW activity applies to all properties with project-based vouchers. project-based vouchers.
+This MTW activity serves the following statutory objectives: Sost effectiveness □ Self-sufficiency Housing Choice This MTW activity has the following cost implications: Neutral □Increased revenue □ Decreased revenue □Increased expenditures □ Decreased expenditures □ A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity applies: ☐to all assisted households ⊠only to a subset or subsets of assisted households A NATIVAL activity and a supply for a supply A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
+This MTW activity applies to: □ New admissions (i.e., applicants) only · · · · Currently assisted households only New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
+This MTW activity applies to: ⊠all family types □only to selected family types ☐ Other - another specifically defined target population or populations.
+The description of this population is: An MTW activity can apply to a tenant-based and or project-based voucher. ☐ The MTW activity applies to all tenant-based units. ☐ The MTW activity applies to all properties with project-based vouchers. ☐ The MTW activity applies to all properties with project-based vouchers. ☐ The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
 The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: